7 Mistakes to Avoid on Your Next Tech Job InterviewMarch 31st, 2021

 You are a developer looking for a new professional challenge.
-You’ve heard about KWAN before (and how well people are treated here!) so you decided to fill in the recruitment form, and now you’re expecting one of our recruiters - we call them Talent Acquisition Specialists - to get in touch with you.
+You’ve heard about KWAN before (and how well people are treated here!) so you decided to fill in the recruitment form, and now you’re expecting one of our recruiters - we call them Ambassadors of KWAN - to get in touch with you.

 While you’re waiting for our phone call, we would like to share with you some tips to help you prepare for your upcoming tech job interview.
-These 7 points were carefully selected after hearing from our Talent Acquisition Specialists - so these are real stories - based on years of experience recruiting developers like you.
+These 7 points were carefully selected after hearing from our Ambassadors of KWAN - so these are real stories - based on years of experience recruiting developers like you.

 1. Not preparing the space of the interview